About our students

 The Hertie School prepares exceptional students for leadership positions in government, business, and civil society.
 Its Master of Public Policy, Master of International Affairs and PhD programmes equip students and young researchers to work at the cutting edge of governance and public policy.
 Experienced professionals can deepen their skills in the fields of public management and public policy through a range of Executive Education offers.

 The Hertie School’s greatest asset is the quality of its students.
 Since the school was established, we have welcomed students from over 95 countries.
 Their rich and diverse backgrounds find expression in a host of initiatives, making campus life and life in Berlin much more than just a classroom experience.

 Hertie School students regularly contribute to public discussions with heads of state, ministers, leading academics, CEOs, and representatives of international organisations.
 Check out the events section to learn more or listen to the debates on our podcast.

 By means of The Governance Post, an online student magazine on modern governance, as well as through informal discussions with ambassadors, student and alumni lectures and international conferences such as the European Public Policy Conference and the GPPN Student Conference, a culture of exchange on public policy and governance is fostered.

 And this doesn’t end when they graduate: The alumni network is an integral part of life at the Hertie School, benefitting students and graduates in their personal and professional lives.

 From our students: Red sofa on tour

-The Master of Public Policy Class of 2016 created a video about their years studying at the Hertie School of Governance which was shown at their graduation:
+The Master of Public Policy Class of 2016 created a video about their years studying at the Hertie School which was shown at their graduation: